eatthinkdu/eatthinkdu.github.io/_posts/2015-08-17-reflecting-on-cape-town.md

 They were the ones who threw me the most badass birthday parties I've ever had, and forced me to live in the moment, if only for a moment.
 They were the ones who shared their life stories with me, and saw <i>me</i> at my realest, the ones who saw through all sorts of bullshit, and called me out on mine.
 They were the ones who's passion for what they were doing renewed my passion for what I was doing.

-<h3>At the end of the day, it's not the place I loved and it's not the place I'll miss.
-It's the people, <i>these people</i>, I had the opportunity to meet along the way, the ones I came to teach, but who also became the ones I learned the most from.</h3>
+It's not the place I loved and it's not the place I'll miss.

+<h3>It's the people I had the opportunity to meet along the way, <i>these people</i>.
+The ones I came to teach, but who became the ones who taught me the most about myself.</h3>